-- Space your beds far enough apart so customers won't be brushing up against plants when they are fully grown.
+- Space your beds far enough apart that customers won't be brushing up against plants when they are fully grown.
 Bee stings, pollen, and wet foliage can be a real turnoff for non-gardeners.

 - Keep walking areas smooth to avoid twisted ankles.
 We were surprised by how many people brought frail, elderly relatives out to the farm to pick, and we worried about them falling.
-Now, we use grass paths between our beds, which makes picking much safer and more pleasant.
+Well-groomed paths between the beds make picking much safer and more pleasant.

 - Verbal instruction is good, but you still need signs to let people know where to find containers, clippers, and water.
 If they've never picked before, show them how to do it.

-- Plant flowers that you don't want included in the U-Pick in a different location.
-If you have high-dollar flowers, you can pick a bucket of them and put it by the cash register to encourage add-on sales.
+- Plant all flowers that you don't want to include in your U-Pick program in a separate location.
+If you do have higher-value flower crops in bloom, you can harvest a bucketful or two and set them next to the cash register to encourage add-on sales.

 - Don't stress out if customers pick weeds, short stems, or other things that would never make the grade if you were picking.
-Remind yourself that beauty is in the eye of the beholder, and that they’re enjoying the experience as much as the purchase.
+Remind yourself that beauty is in the eye of the beholder, and that your guests are enjoying the experience as much as the purchase.